2019 Nickel Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The evolving collector engagement with 2019-P nickels, with market activity showing distinct peaks and valleys throughout recent months.
+The evolving collector engagement with 2019-P nickels shows distinct peaks and valleys in market activity throughout recent months.

 Market Activity: 2019-P Nickel

-The Denver Mint’s 2019-D production achieved remarkable auction records, with MS67+FS specimens commanding $237 at eBay in July 2019, demonstrating superior strike quality that sets it apart from Philadelphia issues of the same year.
-What makes the 2019-D particularly noteworthy is its inclusion in multiple specialized PCGS varieties, including First Strike, First Day of Issue, and the exclusive Explore & Discover Set designations with Full Steps Prooflike (FS PL) qualities—collector categories that were not available for the 2019-P or 2019-S variants.
+An MS67+FS specimen achieved $237 at eBay in July 2019, and the Denver issue is the only 2019 nickel available in multiple exclusive PCGS designations: First Strike, First Day of Issue, and the Explore & Discover Set with Full Steps Prooflike (FS PL) qualities.
+These categories were not available for the 2019-P or 2019-S.

 2019-D Nickel Price/Grade Chart